 There are a lot of reasons to learn Indonesian (or Bahasa Indonesia).
 In addition to being one of the most spoken languages in the world, the Indonesian language is important in business, tourism and hospitality, politics, and culture.
 By learning to speak it, you’ll be able to interact with over 270 million people across Indonesia, as well as other countries like Brunei, Malaysia, and Singapore.

 How Long Will It Take You To Learn Indonesian?

 What is your current level?

 How many hours will you study each day?

 What Are The Best Apps To Learn Indonesian?

-To choose the apps on this list, I tested over a dozen different Indonesian language apps.
-Each app offers something unique, and the apps on this list stand out from all other language apps for specific reasons.
+To choose the apps on this list, I tested several different Indonesian language apps.
+Each one offers something unique, and the apps on this list stand out from all other language apps for specific reasons.
 These apps allow you to grow your vocabulary quickly and understand difficult grammar topics.
 Some have complete courses to guide you and others are more flexible and let you focus on what you want to learn.

-The table below shows you the best Indonesian learning apps and why they made the list.
+The table below shows you the best Indonesian language apps and why they made the list.
 By using these apps, you can learn Indonesian quickly and effectively.

 |Best Overall App to Learn Indonesian|

 |Best Indonesian App for Beginners|